robolyst/osquant/content/papers/forecasting-currency-rates-with-fractional-brownian-motion/index.md

 <plot id="capital_plot"></plot>

 This is a fairly basic model, all we've done is derive a linear filter of past prices.
 Yet, there appears to be a fair amount of predictive power.
-The problem is that if I were to include transaction costs, all performance dissapears.
+The problem is that if I were to include transaction costs, all performance disappears.
 This predictive signal isn't strong enough to overcome transaction costs and is more suitable as a feature in a machine learning model.

 # Summary

-Here we've made a linear filter of past prices that predicts future returns derived from the fractional brownian motion stochastic process.
+Here we've made a linear filter of past prices that predicts future returns derived from the fractional Brownian motion stochastic process.
 This filter demonstrates predictive power, however, not enough to overcome transaction costs.
 Specifically, the signal does not overcome the spread.

 # Appendix